getgrav/grav-learn/pages/17/02.content/08.taxonomy/doc.md

 As you can see in the YAML configuration, each page is assigning **values** to the **taxonomy types** we defined in our user `site.yaml` configuration.
 This information is used by Grav when the pages are processed and creates an internal **taxonomy map** which can be used to find pages based on the taxonomy you defined.

+> [!TIP]
-!!!!
-Your pages do not have to use every taxonomy you define in your `site.yaml`, but you must define any taxonomy you use.
+> Your pages do not have to use every taxonomy you define in your `site.yaml`, but you must define any taxonomy you use.

 In your theme, you can easily display a list of pages that are written by `ksmith` by using `taxonomy.findTaxonomy()` to find them and iterate over them: